zhrfrd/JRobots/README.md

 The following are in-build JRobots functions that you can use to control the behaviour of your robot.

-## start()
+## runTurn()

 This is the main function that gets called when the robot get launched.
-In here you must include the `isAlive()` cycle in which you'll write all the movements and behaviours of your robot.
+In here you'll write all the robot's instructions.

 ## scan(direction, resolution) and scan(direction)